-The SOPF Student Program offers internship opportunities (paid and unpaid) that provide learning-by-doing opportunities.
-The objective of the internship program is to provide professional development opportunities for Canadian students completing:
+Our Student Program offers internship and articling opportunities (paid and unpaid) that provide learning-by-doing opportunities.
+The objective of the internship/articling program is to provide professional development opportunities for students completing:

-The program aims at providing opportunities to a variety of students and therefore aims at having a rotation between the various universities and programs, as well as between paid and unpaid internships.
+The program aims at providing opportunities to a variety of students and therefore aims at having a rotation between the various universities/colleges and programs, as well as between paid and unpaid internships.

 What is an unpaid internship?

-The unpaid internship is a structured and supervised, professional, work-learn experience with our office, for which students earn academic credits from their university.
+The unpaid internship is a structured and supervised, professional, work-learn experience with our office, for which students earn academic credits from their university or college.
 It is “hands on” training that provides an opportunity for students to apply theoretical knowledge to actual work situations.
-This opportunity is open to students that are registered in a university program that provides credits for this type of internship.
-The internship will need to be discussed with the university program coordinator and tailored to the student.
-A specific agreement will be signed between the university and the SOPF.
+This opportunity is open to students that are registered in a university or college program that provides credits for this type of internship.
+The internship will need to be discussed with the university/college program coordinator and tailored to the student.
+We will have to sign an agreement with the university or college.

-The unpaid internship can be full-time or part-time, depending on the conditions of the university program granting the credits.
+The unpaid internship can be full-time or part-time, depending on the conditions of the academic program granting the credits.

 What is a paid internship?

-The paid internship is a three-consecutive month assignment that will help acquire beneficial insights that the classroom experience cannot provide, and apply on-the-job skills.
+The paid internship is a minimum three consecutive month assignment that will help acquire beneficial insights that the classroom experience cannot provide and apply on-the-job skills.
 This opportunity is open to university students (graduate or post-graduate) on a part-time or full-time basis.

-In the case of a post-graduate program with a professional organization (for professional certification/articling purposes), the paid internship can be longer in order to fit the professional training requirements.
+In the case of a post-graduate program with a professional organization (for professional certification/articling purposes), the paid internship/articling is usually longer in order to fit the professional training requirements.

 What are the types of projects/tasks a student could work on?
 What is the profile/background sought?

-What are the rates of pay (for paid internships)?
+What are the rates of pay (for paid internship/articling)?

-Is it necessary to work at the SOPF office, in Ottawa?
+Is it necessary to work at our office, in Ottawa?

 The short answer is yes.

-How many students does the SOPF host every year under this Student Internship Program?
+How many students do we host every year under this Student Internship/Articling Program?

 When is a good time to apply?

 There is no specific deadline for application.
 However, there may not be an immediate opportunity for the applicant.
-If the applicant’s profile is of interest for a potential internship, the time-slot for such internship may become available only several months later – or even the next year.
+If the applicant’s profile is of interest for a potential internship/articling opportunity, the time-slot for such internship/articling program may become available only several months later – or even the next year.